lsst/dp0-2_lsst_io/tutorials-examples/cmdline-beginner-ES.rst

 .. :alt: Options visible in the section of the launcher entitled other within the notebook aspect.
 ..
 Selections from the left are: terminal launcher, text file, markdown file, python file, and a help button.

 1.3.
-Configurar el entorno del Observatorio de Rubin.
+Configurar el entorno del Observatorio Rubin.

 ..
 1.3.
 Set up the !!!Rubin Observatory!!!{no se si es un producto también} environment.